-The Board has the following three standing committees, the members of which are set out under the director biographies on page 13:
+The Board has the following four standing committees, the members of which are set out under the director biographies on page 14:

-- the Audit Committee;

-- the Compensation Committee; and

-- the Nominating and Corporate Governance Committee.
+- the Audit Committee; - the Compensation Committee; - the Nominating and Corporate Governance Committee; and - the Environmental, Social & Governance ("ESG") Committee.

-Each of the committees are comprised entirely of independent directors and report directly to the Board.
+Each of the Audit, Compensation and Nominating and Corporate Governance committees are comprised entirely of independent directors and the ESG committee is comprised of 50% of independent directors and all committees report directly to the Board.
 From time to time, when appropriate, ad hoc committees of the Board may be appointed by the Board.